surfer77/fren-pet-docs/docs/Overview/rewards.md

 sidebar_position: 4
 ---

-# Fren Pet Rewards System
+# FrenPet Rewards System

-All $FP tokens used within the game are 100% burned.

-There is a 5% tax every time someones buys or sells $FP tokens on baseSwap, once the smart contracts accrues 5000 $FP tokens from the taxes, they get automatically swapped into ETH and distributed as follows:
+There is a 5% tax every time someones buys or sells $FP tokens on BaseSwap, once the smart contracts accrues 5000 $FP tokens from the taxes, they get automatically swapped into ETH and distributed as follows:

 1. 2% goes to the players of the game as rewards.
 1. 2% goes to the developers of Fren Pet